trustbloc/trustbloc-did-method/docs/spec/trustbloc-did-method.md

 Each element of `"members"` is a JSON object containing the elements:
 - `"domain"`: The web domain where its configuration can be found
 - `"did"`: The `did:trustbloc` DID of the stakeholder, with the associated DID doc in Sidetree on the consortium ledger
-- `"key"`: The [`did:key`](https://w3c-ccg.github.io/did-method-key/) verification key which can be used to verify this stakeholder's signature.
+- `"public_key"`: The verification key DID URL and public key in [IETF RFC 7517](https://tools.ietf.org/html/rfc7517) JWK format which can be used to verify this stakeholder's signature.
 The key should match the verification key in the stakeholder's DID doc.

 ##### History
 The `history/` directory contains historical consortium configs.
 Each such file is named `[hash].json`, where `[hash]` is the SHA-256 hash of the given file.